iain-en/email-template-samples/README.md

 The grunt script processes HTML files in "src", inserting included HTML elements from the "includes" folder and places output in "build".
 The contents of "build" can then be uploaded as email samples.

-Email samples must be sent using the CSS inliner!
+Email samples must always be sent using the CSS inliner!

 ## Samples: